GaloisInc/saw-script/doc/manual/manual.md

 The `prove_print` and `sat_print` commands print out their essential results (potentially returning a `Theorem` in the case of `prove_print`).
-In some cases, though, one may want to act programmatically on the result of a proof, rather than display it.
+In some cases, though, one may want to act programmatically on the result of a proof rather than displaying it.

 The `prove` and `sat` commands allow this sort of programmatic analysis of proof results.
 To allow this, they use two types we haven't mentioned